woman thinking about how to get customers from her website

 Follow these 3 steps to set your website's goals

-Your website needs to engage your visitors, educate them about your products and services, and convert them into customers.
+Your website must attract and engage your target audience, educate them about your products and services, and convert them into customers.

 3 Steps to Set Your Website Goals

 In the early stages of marketing your brand to your audience, you want to focus on engagement.
-At this stage, your potential customers are hearing about your organization for the first time.
-How will you get and hold your audience's attention?
+At this stage, your potential customers are learning about your organization for the first time.
+How will you get and keep your audience's attention?
 How can you provide value and make an excellent first impression?

 Your website's engagement goal will be specific to your business and the audience you are trying to reach.

-Once your audience is aware of your brand, you can help them learn about your products and services and how you can help them.
+Once your audience knows your brand, educate them about your products and services, highlighting how your offerings can address their needs.

-• Featuring case studies of my successful clients or customers.
+• Featuring case studies of successful clients or customers: Showcase real-life examples of how your products or services have benefited others.

-What will be your primary website conversion?
-How will your website visitors sign up for or purchase your product or service?
-You want to define how your visitors will convert.
-Then, you can define your call to action, the action your website will encourage your website visitors to take.
+What is the main objective of your website in terms of conversion?
+How will visitors to your website sign up for or purchase your product or service?
+It's essential to establish the process through which your visitors will convert.
+Once you have determined this, you can define your call to action: the specific action your website will urge visitors to take.

 Here are a few ways website owners would fill in the statement, "My website visitors will convert by:"